xamifour/fido-fastapi/README.md

 # fido-fastapi
+Note: bonus folder added for more robust implementation of the same assignment

 # FastAPI Data Backend

 This project demonstrates a simple FastAPI backend application for managing transactions.
 It uses SQLite as the database and includes endpoints for creating, reading, updating, and deleting transactions, as well as fetching user statistics.